 Hike up to Colchuck Lake

 One of the best hikes in the Leavenworth area, a side trip to Colchuck Lake is intense but worth it.
-With a hard and steady ascent of 4 miles, its no walk in the park but you do get rewarded as you arrive.
+With a hard and steady ascent of 4 miles, it’s no walk in the park but you do get rewarded as you arrive.

 The views of turquoise Lake Colchuck are something else, especially on a sunny day when you can get a reflection of Colchuck Peak in the water.

 If it’s not too cold I recommend packing a little picnic you can have by the lake while admiring the view.
-If you’re visiting in winter make sure to check ahead of time of the trail is open- with too much snow and ice it can be dangerous.
+If you’re visiting in winter make sure to check ahead of time if the trail is open- with too much snow and ice it can be dangerous.

 Note that in order to park at the trailhead you’ll need to secure a Northwest Forest Pass for $5 ahead of time.
 Click here to get the pass.
 Where it says destination you need to enter ‘Okanogan and Wenatchee National Forests’.

 If it’s not too snowy on your trip to Leavenworth and if you like hiking in cold weather, the hike to Snow Lakes is one of the best in the area for a full-day hike.